Comorian languages: Arabic alphabet

 The 20th century marked the start of a process of orthographic reform and standardization across the Muslim world.
 This process included standardizing, unifying, and clarifying the Arabic script in most places, ditching the Arabic script in favour of Latin or Cyrillic in others in places such as Soviet Turkistan and Soviet Caucasus, to Turkey and Kurdistan, to Indonesia and Malaysia, to the Eastern African coast (Swahili Ajami) and Comoros.

 The mantle of standardization and improvement of Arabic-based orthography in Comoros was carried by the literaturist Said Kamar-Eddine (1890-1974) in 1960.
-Only two decades before, in 1930s and 1940s, Swahili literaturists such as Sheikh el Amin and Sheikh Yahya Ali Omar had developed the Swahili Arabic alphabet as well.
+Only two decades before, in the 1930s and 1940s, Swahili literaturists such as Sheikh el Amin and Sheikh Yahya Ali Omar had developed the Swahili Arabic alphabet as well.

 In Swahili, two new diacritics were added to the 3 original diacritics, namely to represent the phoneme /[e]/, and to represent the phoneme /[o]/.
 Furthermore, the usage of the 3 mater lectionis (or vowel carrier letters) followed the following convention too: Vowels in stressed (second-to-last) syllable of the word are marked with diacritic as well as a carrier letter, namely alif for vowel /[a]/, yāʼ for vowels /[e]/ and /[i]/, and wāw for vowels /[o]/ and /[u]/.

 But, in the proposal by Said Kamar-Eddine for Comorian, there was a departure from the Ajami tradition and a divergence from what was done by Swahili literaturists.
 Kamar-Eddine had an eye on Iraqi and Iranian Kurdistan, and the orthographic reforms implemented there.
-In Kurdish, the direction of the reforms of the alphabet favoured elimination of all diacriticts and designating specific letters to each and every vowel sound, thus creating a full alphabet.
+In Kurdish, the direction of the reforms of the alphabet favoured elimination of all diacritics and designating specific letters to each and every vowel sound, thus creating a full alphabet.
 Kurdish orthography wasn't unique in this regard.
 A similar direction was pursued in various Turkic languages such as Uzbek, Azerbaijani, Uyghur, and Kazakh, as well as languages of the Caucasus such as Western and Eastern Circassian languages and Chechen language.
 This makes Said Kamar-Eddine orthography for Comorian, a unique case for Sub-saharan African languages that have been written with the Arabic script.